The Fundamental theorem of tropical differential algebra over nontrivially valued fields and the radius of convergence of nonarchimedean differential equations: Tropical differential equations

 \section{Tropical differential equations}

-In this section we will give a short presentation of the framework in which tropical ordinary differential equations (also shortened as TDEs in the following) are considered and how tropicalization is defined for algebraic ODEs with coefficients in a differential ring $R$ and for their solutions.
+In order for this work to be as self-contained as possible, in this section we give a presentation of the framework in which tropical differential equations (also shortened as TDEs in the following) are considered and how tropicalization is defined for algebraic differential equations with coefficients in a differential ring $R$ and for their solutions.